Aniket-Rai-afk/julep-foodie-tour/README.md

 ---

-## 🙏 Final Note
+## 🙌 Notes

-As a fresher, this was my first hands-on with workflow automation using a no-code AI tool — and I absolutely loved how intuitive and powerful Julep is!
-Thank you for this creative challenge and opportunity. ❤️
+As a fresher, this was my first time using Julep, and I really enjoyed building something functional from scratch without writing backend code or calling external APIs.
+It was intuitive and exciting to see results this quickly!

 Looking forward to contributing and learning more! 😊